ruka-lang/ruka-vscode/README.md

-# ghoose README
+# amulet README

-This is the README for your extension "ghoose".
+This is the README for your extension "amulet".
 After writing up a brief description, we recommend including the following sections.

 ## Features